rf8f76e33/apijam-FS/Lab Guides/Lab 5 - Introduction to API BaaS (Backend-as-a-Service)/README.md

     a.
 Go back to the BaaS portal

     b.
-While in the ‘payments’ collection, use the ‘GET’ method to query for hotels with a sourceType of 'VISA'
+While in the ‘payments’ collection, use the ‘GET’ method to query for payments with a sourceType of 'VISA'

 > ![](./media/baas-query.png)